 Site manager Bill Selfridge told 2 News that approximately 70 employees work at the Tulsa location daily.
 All were immediately evacuated.

-The fire mainly affected only two of the close to a hundred tanks the company has, Selfridge said.
+The fire mainly affected only two of the company's close to a hundred tanks, Selfridge said.

-Selfridge himself was also off-site at the time of the three-hour blaze.
-He said the incident Tuesday was by far the largest to ever occur for the complex.
-He credits Tulsa Fire Department and the Holly Refinery fire safety division for lending a helping hand to limit the damage.
+Selfridge was also off-site during the three-hour fire.
+He said the incident on Tuesday was by far the largest to ever occur at the complex.
+He credits the Tulsa Fire Department and the Holly Refinery fire safety division for helping to limit the damage.

 "We'll take our learnings once we assess what the causes were and make things better," Selfridge said.

-Safety is advertised well outside the buildings.
-It helps that nobody was injured.
-But the work and job security for workers won't be compromised, the men said.
+Safety is advertised outside the buildings.
+It helps that nobody was injured and workers' work and job security won't be compromised, the men said.

 "It's important that we take care of our people and get back in production and operating as quickly as we can," Selfridge said.

-The CEO said getting operations back to normal will likely be a matter of days, not weeks, despite state and federal environmental workers also conducting inspections.
+The CEO said getting operations back to normal will likely take days, not weeks, despite state and federal environmental workers also conducting inspections.

 "This is a bump in the road.
 A significant bump in the road, but we stay on the road," Stureson added.
 "And we will continue to get back on track."

-Tulsa Fire Department said after the fire was contained there did not appear to be any immediate environmental or health risk to the community.
+The Tulsa Fire Department said that after crews contained the fire, there did not appear to be any immediate environmental or health risk to the community.

 Stay in touch with us anytime, anywhere --